uber/petastorm/README.rst

            for _ in range(3):
                print(session.run(row_tensors))

-The :class:`petastorm.reader.Reader` class is the main entry point for user code that accesses the data from an ML framework such as Tensorflow or Pytorch.
+The ``petastorm.reader.Reader`` class is the main entry point for user code that accesses the data from an ML framework such as Tensorflow or Pytorch.
 The reader has multiple features such as: